ibexa/documentation-developer/docs/releases/ez_platform_v3.0_deprecations.md

 The deprecated `Symfony\Component\HttpFoundation\File\MimeType\ExtensionGuesserInterface` has been replaced with `Symfony\Component\Mime\MimeTypesInterface`.

-### Symfony Dependency Injection Container
+### Symfony service container

-The deprecated Symfony Dependency Injection Container parameters ending with `.class` have been removed, services relying on them now have their classes defined explicitly.
+The deprecated Symfony [service container](../guide/service_container.md) parameters ending with `.class` have been removed, services relying on them now have their classes defined explicitly.
 To properly decorate a Symfony service, use the `decorates` attribute instead.
 For the full list of the dropped parameters, see [kernel documentation.](https://github.com/ezsystems/ezpublish-kernel/blob/master/doc/bc/8.0/dropped-container-parameters.md)